odoo/documentation/content/applications/essentials/activities.rst

 total number of scheduled activities.

 .. note::
-   Activity colors, and their relation to an activity's due date, is consistent throughout Odoo, regardless of the activity type, or the view.
+   Activity colors, and their relation to an activity's due date, are consistent throughout Odoo, regardless of the activity type, or the view.

-To schedule an activity for a record, hover over the corresponding field, and a :guilabel:`➕ (plus sign)` appears.
-Click the :guilabel:`➕ (plus sign)`, and then :ref:`fill out the Schedule Activity form <activities/form>`.
+To schedule an activity for a record, hover over the corresponding field.
+Click the :icon:`fa-plus` :guilabel:`(plus)` icon that appears, and then :ref:`fill out the Schedule Activity form
+<activities/form>`.

 .. image:: activities/activity-view.png
    :align: center